 The University of Kentucky Department of Neurology offers many levels of educational opportunities from a medical clerkship all the way to post-doctoral fellowships.
 We are excited that you are considering furthering your medical education with us!
 Our experienced physicians work with our learners on a daily basis to guide them to become outstanding physicians themselves.

 All child neurology residency positions are filled through the National Resident Matching Program (NRMP).
-For academic year 2017—2018, there is one PGY 1 child neurology position.
+For academic year 2018—2019, there are two PGY 1 child neurology positions.
 Applications are accepted through Electronic Residency Application Service (ERAS).
 All candidates are considered and invitations for interviews are extended based upon personal statements, medical school transcript, research, publications, United States Medical Licensing Examination (USMLE) scores (Step 1 and Step 2), and letters of recommendation.

 On the day of your interview, candidates will arrive at the KY Clinic by 7 am for breakfast and paperwork.
 Next you will hear a program overview given by the Department Chair and Program Director.
 This is the department's opportunity to highlight our top-notch training program and new hospital facilities.
 Immediately following is the opportunity to observe our Grand Rounds Conference.
 The remainder of the day will be split between interview sessions and a hospital tour.
 Lunch is provided and all faculty and residents are invited to attend.
 During this time, you will have an opportunity to ask questions in an informal setting.
 Your day will conclude approximately at 5 pm.
 Departing transportation will be the candidates' responsibility following the interviews.

 Due to the volume of applications, status updates are difficult to manage.
 Please be assured that every application is individually reviewed and should you be selected to interview you will receive an email from the program director.
 Due to the high volumes, voice messages and emails cannot be returned.